How to Validate a SaaS IdeaBefore Writing Code

 - What keywords would someone search to find a solution?

-- What's the monthly search volume for these terms?
+- What's the combined monthly search volume for problem + solution keywords?

 Talk to Potential Customers